malkiatTestingxperts/malkiatRepos/Readme.md

 It is designed using **Playwright + TypeScript** and follows a modular structure:

-**Automation Framework** → browser configuration and nvironment configuration with playwright.config.ts, utils, page object (pages), tests, data handling and test execution setup
+**Automation Framework** → browser configuration and environment configuration with playwright.config.ts, utils, page object (pages), tests, data handling and test execution setup

 ---